-4. Are there any regulations covering interconnection between operators?
-If so are these different for operators with market power?
+10. Are there any regulations covering interconnection between operators?

-The CMA is the principal legislation in respect of interconnection and access to facilities and services between operators.
+The CMA is the principal legislation for interconnection and access to facilities and services between operators.
 The establishment of an access regime under the CMA enables providers to obtain access to necessary facilities and services on reasonable terms and conditions.